dikpaal/s-i-m-s/README.md

   3. "Buy" Products - The Buy menu uses very simple terminology so that customers can buy products easily.
 The product prices include a 10% VAT and customers are also      provided discounts.

-- My contributions were:
+- As a Team Head, my responsibilities were:

-  1. Designing the "Project Synopsis",
+  1. Designing the Project Synopsis,
-  2. Complete restructuring of every module and function
+  2. Complete restructuring and improvisation of every module and function
+  3. All the modules in "Common for both" file,
-  3. The entire "Customer side" software,
+  4. The entire "Customer side",
-  4. Profit / Loss Calculator,
+  5. Profit / Loss Calculator,
-  5. Debugging,
-  6. Verification,
+  6. Debugging, and
+  7. Verification

-*Our project did not include a UI
+*This project does not include a UI